CASE STUDY

 - Breach Watch — alerts for new exposures and leaks.

-- Impersonation Support — guidance + templates for faster takedowns.
+- Impersonation Support — faster takedowns.